gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 <div class="webgl_center"><img src="resources/reflect-180-04.svg" style="width: 400px"></div>

-So adding the vectors by connecting them up gives us the <span style="color: red">refected vector</span>
+So adding the vectors by connecting them up gives us the <span style="color: red">reflected vector</span>

 <div class="webgl_center"><img src="resources/reflect-180-05.svg" style="width: 400px"></div>

-We can see above given 2 normals, one completely cancels out the direction from the eye and the second one points the reflection directly back torwards the eye.
+We can see above given 2 normals, one completely cancels out the direction from the eye and the second one points the reflection directly back towards the eye.
 Which if we put back in the original diagram is exactly what we'd expect

 <div class="webgl_center"><img src="resources/reflect-180-06.svg" style="width: 400px"></div>